-Most high-quality dress shoes have a leather sole, which is great for durability, however, is not comfortable to begin with.
-Running shoes often have a soft foam insole that cushions the foot when it makes contact with the ground and you should look for a similar, cushioned insoles in your dress shoes.
+Most high-quality dress shoes have a leather sole, which is great for durability but is not comfortable, at least to begin with.
+Running shoes often have a soft foam insole that cushions the foot when it makes contact with the ground and you should look for similar, cushioned insoles in your dress shoes.
 Alternatively, if you are willing to wait it out, leather insoles will eventually mould to your foot and become more comfortable than foam alternatives.

 Soles & Cushioning

 Again reference your running shoes.
 Their sole is probably made from soft and flexible yet durable foam.
 Contrast this to your dress shoes which probably have either a leather or hard rubber sole.
 When you make contact with the ground your running shoe absorbs the impact, whereas your dress shoes don’t, making them more uncomfortable.
 Whilst you’ll never get the comfort of running shoes in a dress shoe, picking the right type of sole will help make them more wearable.

 You should be aware that shoes with Goodyear or Storm welts limit flexibility and are uncomfortable until broken in, which can take a long time.
 They are more durable than their glued counterparts though so if comfort and flexibility is your priority, go for shoes with a Blake stitch, Bologna stitch or glued sole.

 Similarly, consider the stiffness and rigidity of the sole material.
 Rubber is typically softer and more comfortable whereas leather can be harder and less comfortable.
 For added comfort, ensure the shoe has some cushioning between the sole and insole.